AibekMinbaev/iskender-test/README.md

+Main page implementation of website in React given as a test for vacancy application.
+Take a look at a final deployed page here: https://iskender.netlify.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).